rotundasoftware/cartero/README.md

 │       │   └── page2_bundle_5066f9594b8be17fd6360e23df52ffe750206020.js
 │       ├── 9d82ba90fa7a400360054671ea26bfc03a7338bf                        /* package directory */
 │       │   └── robot.png
+│       ├── package_map.json
-│       └── view_map.json                                                   /* view map */
+│       └── view_map.json
 ```

 * Each subdirectory in the output directory corresponds to a particular package or parcel, and is named using that package or parcel's unique id.
 * Each package or parcel directory contains all the assets specific to that package and has the same directory structure of the original package.
-* Parcel directories also contain the js and css bundles for the parcel, as well as an `assets.json` file, which enumerates the js/css assets that need to be loaded by the parcel's view.
+* Parcel directories also contain an `assets.json` file, which enumerates the assets used by the parcel.
+* The `package_map.json` file contains a hash that maps package paths (absolute, shashumed for security) to package ids.
-* The `view_map.json` file contains a hash that maps view paths to parcel ids.
+* The `view_map.json` file contains a hash that maps view paths (relative to view directory, shashumed for security) to parcel ids.

-At runtime, the Cartero hook, when given the path of a view, looks up the id of the view's parcel in `view_map.json`, and then parses the `assets.json` in the parcel's directory in order to return the assets needed by that view.

-## Resolving asset urls

-At times it is necessary to resolve the url of an asset, for example to reference an image from a stylesheet.
-Cartero applies a special transform to all assets that replaces expressions of the form `##url( path )` with the url of the asset at `path` (before any other transforms are applied).
-The path is resolved to a file using the node resolve algorithm and then mapped to the url that file will have once in the Cartero output directory.
-For instance, `##url( './icon.png' )` might evaluate to `/66e20e747e10/icon.png` (where `66e20e747e10` is the id of the current package), and `##url( 'jqueryui/imgs/icons.png' )` might evaluate to `/880d74a4a4be/imgs/icons.png`.
-The transform will throw an error if provided with a path that does not resolve to an asset.

-## Client side templates
+## FAQ

+#### Q: What about client side templates?

 You can include client side templates in your packages using a `template` key in your `package.json` file that behaves in the exact same was a the style key.
-The `assets.json` file (and the data returned by the cartero hook) for a parcel will then contain an entry for templates required by that parcel, just like the one for styles.
+The `assets.json` file for a parcel (and the data returned by the cartero hook) will then contain an entry for templates required by that parcel, just like the one for styles, which you can then inject into the view's HTML.
 However, if you plan to share your packages we recommend against this practice as it makes your packages difficult to consume.
 Instead we recommend using a browserify transform like [node-hbsfy](https://github.com/epeli/node-hbsfy) or [nunjucksify](https://github.com/rotundasoftware/nunjucksify) to precompile templates and `require` them explicitly from your JavaScript files.

+#### Q: Does Cartero address the issue of cache busting?

+The name of asset bundles generated by Cartero includes an shasum of their contents.
+When the contents of one of the files changes, its name will be updated, which will cause browsers to request a new copy of the content.
+The [Rails Asset Pipeline](http://guides.rubyonrails.org/asset_pipeline.html) implements the same cache busting technique.

+#### Q: Won't image urls used in my stylesheets break when Cartero bundles them into one file?

+Yes and No. They would break, but Cartero automatically scans your `.css` files for `url()` statements, and fixes their arguments so that they don't break.

 ## Contributers